jlpteaching/ECS154B/modules/Introduction/_posts/2000-04-01-technology.md

 <iframe width="608" height="402" src="https://www.youtube.com/embed/3LVeEjsn8Ts" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+{% include prompt.html content="
+What surprised you the most in the Turing Lecture?

+What questions do you have?
+The audience was mostly computer architecture researchers, so I'm sure there are many things that didn't make sense and/or didn't have enough context.
+I'm happy to go into more depth on anything!
+"
+%}

-## Computing technology past to present **VIDEO**
+## Computing technology past to present

-**READING:** *Computer Organization and Design* Sections 1.4, 1.5.
+{% include reading.html section="Sections 1.4, 1.5" %}

+Now, let's briefly look at computing architecture history and see how we got to where we are today.
+This video describes a brief history of computer architecture and modern process technology.

 {% include video.html id="0_rjw5iyf0" %}

-Video describes a brief history of computer architecture and modern process technology.
+And, to give this further context, here's an interview with someone who was actually there!
+This is an interview with Jean Bartik, one of the first programmers.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/aPweFhhXFvY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Video interview with Jean Bartik, one of the first programmers.

-## Moore's Law and Dennard scaling **VIDEO**
+## Moore's Law and Dennard scaling

+You all have probably heard of [Moore's Law](https://en.wikipedia.org/wiki/Moore%27s_law) which *doesn't* say "processors get twice as fast every 18 months".
+Instead, Moore's Law is an *economic*, not technical, argument that we'll be able to find a way to manufacture twice as many transistors per chip every 12-24 months.
+This video discusses Moore's Law and the driver of Moore's Law, [*Dennard Scaling*](https://en.wikipedia.org/wiki/Dennard_scaling).

 {% include video.html id="0_xb6nu47m" %}

-This video discusses Moore's Law and the driver of Moore's Law, Dennard Scaling.

 If you are interested, you can read the [original paper by Moore](https://newsroom.intel.com/wp-content/uploads/sites/11/2018/05/moores-law-electronics.pdf) from 1965.
 It's a quick read, and it's interesting to see what a visionary was thinking about back in the 60's!